“I” vs. “We” in Interviews with Potential Candidates

 If you only say “we” when describing your involvement in projects, solutions in which you were involved, etc., the interviewer cannot distinguish your personal actions.
 He/she would not know whether you were taking responsibility for the actions of others, were fully responsible personally, or something in between.
 By being a shining example of corporate teamwork (saying “we” all the time), you don’t get to take credit for what you have personally accomplished!

 On the other hand, if you say “I” for everything, you come across as egotistical, arrogant, and perhaps might be suspected as a person who doesn’t give enough credit to others.
+Learn more about how the best executive search firms view Devil’s advocate interview questions.

 We advocate being specific and clear, and using both words appropriately.
 Here’s an example.
 Let’s say you were asked what your experience was in turning around a dissatisfied customer.
 Your answer might look like this: